Girls & Boys (Blur song): Critical reception

 AllMusic editor Stephen Thomas Erlewine described "Girls & Boys" as "undeniably catchy" and "one of the best (songs) Blur ever recorded", praising the band for making the song "feel exactly like Eurotrash", and stating that the chorus was "an absolutely devastating put-down of '90s gender-bending, where even ambi-sexuals didn't know whose fantasy they were fulfilling."
-Larry Flick from Billboard wrote, "Alternative band takes a detour into clubland with an amusing, word-twisting ditty fleshed out with a trance-like synth energy and a hard, syncopated beat, courtesy of the Pet Shop Boys.
-Way-hip single's primary selling point is the brain-numbing refrain "girls who want boys like boys to be girls who do boys like they're girls who do girls like they're boys."
+Larry Flick from Billboard magazine wrote, "Alternative band takes a detour into clubland with an amusing, word-twisting ditty fleshed out with a trance-like synth energy and a hard, syncopated beat, courtesy of the Pet Shop Boys.
+Way-hip single's primary selling point is the brain-numbing refrain "girls who want boys who like boys to be girls who do boys like they're girls who do girls like they're boys."
 Try saying that three times fast.
 A good bet for dancefloor action, track should also get a crack at pop/crossover radio."

 Troy J. Augusto from Cash Box felt that "this track will light up dance floors first, with top-40 and even some experimental urban radio stations close behind.
 Not what we've come to expect from this quirky guitar-pop combo, which is part of the appeal here.
 And don't be surprised if RuPaul records a cover of this tasty gem."
-Chuck Campbell from Knoxville News Sentinel wrote in his review of Parklife, "That great song, "Girls & Boys", is a twisting, slapping, lusty and instantly satisfying neo-disco track featuring Graham Coxon's teasing guitar and Damon Albarn's endearing vocals."
-He added, "Those who allow Parklife to continue playing after the conclusion of "Girls & Boys" will be disappointed initially, because nothing else on the album is so acutely infectious."
+Chuck Campbell from Knoxville News Sentinel wrote in his review of Parklife, "That great song, 'Girls & Boys', is a twisting, slapping, lusty and instantly satisfying neo-disco track featuring Graham Coxon's teasing guitar and Damon Albarn's endearing vocals."
+He added, "Those who allow Parklife to continue playing after the conclusion of 'Girls & Boys' will be disappointed initially, because nothing else on the album is so acutely infectious."
+Steve Hochman from Los Angeles Times praised it as a "delightfully sly single".